-8. The Audi Trademarks have been used exclusively and continuously by Audi for many years, and have never been abandoned.
+8. The Audi Trademarks have been used exclusively and continuously by Plaintiff within the United States for many years and have never been abandoned.
 The above U.S. registrations for the Audi Trademarks are valid, subsisting, in full force and effect, and many are incontestable pursuant to 15 U.S.C. § 1065.
 True and correct copies of the United States Registration Certificates for the above-listed Audi Trademarks are attached hereto as Exhibit 1.
-The registrations for the Audi Trademarks constitute prima facie evidence of their validity and of Audi's exclusive right to use the Audi Trademarks pursuant to 15 U.S.C. § 1057(b).
+The registrations for the Audi Trademarks constitute prima facie evidence of their validity and of the exclusive right to use the Audi Trademarks pursuant to 15 U.S.C. § 1057(b).

-9. Audi uses the Audi Trademarks to identify the source of its goods and services.
+9. The Audi Trademarks are used to identify the source of its goods and services.
 Audi Products have long been among the most popular vehicles, vehicle parts and accessories in the world and have been extensively promoted and advertised at great expense.
 Audi Products are also known for their engineering, quality, and innovative designs.
-Because of these and other factors, the Audi name and Audi Trademarks have become famous throughout the United States.
+Because of these and other factors, the Audi brand and Audi Trademarks have become famous throughout the United States.

-10. Audi Trademarks are distinctive when applied to Audi Products, signifying to the purchaser that the products come from Audi and are manufactured to Audi's quality standards.
-Whether Audi manufactures the products itself or licenses others to do so, Audi Products bearing Audi Trademarks are manufactured to high quality standards.
+10. Audi Trademarks are distinctive when applied to Audi Products, signifying to the purchaser that the products come from Audi AG and are manufactured to Audi AG's quality standards.
+Whether Audi AG manufactures the products itself or licenses others to do so, Audi Products bearing Audi Trademarks are manufactured to high quality standards.
 Audi Trademarks have achieved tremendous fame and recognition, which has only added to the inherent distinctiveness of the marks.
-As such, the goodwill associated with the Audi Trademarks is of incalculable and inestimable value to Audi.
+As such, the goodwill associated with the Audi Trademarks is of incalculable and inestimable value to Audi AG and Plaintiff.

-11. Audi has expended substantial time, money, and other resources in developing, advertising and otherwise promoting the Audi Trademarks.
+11. Plaintiff and Audi AG have expended substantial time, money, and other resources in developing, advertising and otherwise promoting the Audi Trademarks.
 As a result, products bearing Audi Trademarks are widely recognized and exclusively associated by consumers, the public, and the trade as being quality Audi Products.